-Right, well, I guess I’m just a hard worker like that.
+Well, I guess I’m just a hard worker.

 While the interior of Maxfield Gallery (not to be confused with Maxfield LA (across the street) is just warehouse space looking out on Melrose, they always manage to fill it with cool(?) hypebeasty stuff that helped coin the phrase “a trust-fund hipster and their monthly subsidy are soon parted.”

 But so what?
 Everyone should indulge every now and then and there was no shortage of cool stuff for sale, and in addition, the stuff that wasn’t for sale was pretty amazing as well.

 To clarify: It did not disappoint from the standpoint of being an astonishing archive of the group’s creative output over the past two decades, even if I couldn’t wrap my head around a lot of the fashion collaborations.

 Again, not personally not being a trust fund hypebeast, I couldn’t pull off really any of the styles there.
 The walls were lined in officially authorized merchandise, but for the most part, it wasn’t anything that couldn’t be purchased from Daft Punk’s website itself, although there were certain items that pre-dated the formation of the site, such as the Medicom action figures (which have never been sold there), and the skateboard collaboration with Hervet Manufacturier.